origamiphp/docker-images/README.md

 ⚙ Build
 --------
-These images are automatically built when a commit is added to the `master` branch using [GitHub Actions](/.github/workflows) and are publicly available in [Docker Hub][dockerhub].
+These images are automatically built when a commit is added to the `main` branch using [GitHub Actions](/.github/workflows) and are publicly available in [Docker Hub][dockerhub].
 We are currently not able to display the link between the public image, and the associated Dockerfile in Docker Hub because **multiple images are present in a single GitHub repository**.